Gladys Millard

-Gladys Millard (born July 1891, Somerset, England died 15 October 1964, Victoria, Canada) was Provincial Secretary for the Canadian Girl Guides Association in the 1930s and 1940s.
-She was also President of the Headmistresses’ Association of Canada.
+Gladys Millard (July 1891 - 15 October 1964) was provincial secretary for the Canadian Girl Guides Association in the 1930s and 1940s.
+She was also president of the Headmistresses’ Association of Canada.
 She was a recipient of the Silver Fish Award, Girl Guiding's highest adult honour.

 Early life and education

 Gladys Edna H. Millard was born in Kingsbury, Somerset to parents Eliza Ann (née Bailey) and William James Sydney Millard.
 She had a younger sister, Irene.
 Both her parents died before she was 18.
 She was adopted by Dr. Ethilda Budgett-Meakin Budgett Herford (1872-1956), one of the UK's first female psychiatrists.

 Millard attended Sunny Hill Girls’ School, Bruton, England, and by 1911 she was living in Norton-sub-Hamdon working as a governess.
 She read biology at the University of London.

 Work

 When World War I interrupted her university studies, Millard substituted for an instructor in a boys’ school.
 Subsequently, she left the UK and moved to Canada, where she worked as a teacher and then school principal.
 She was interested in many educational movements and was known for her excellent musical training.

 In 1920 she was teaching at Rupert Land Ladies’ College in Winnipeg.
 Established 19 years previously, the school offered higher education for girls.
 By 1921 she was Head of the Day School and from 1928 to 1937 she was the Principal.

 When the school went through a period of financial hardship, Millard offered to have her salary cut “again”.
 This offer was declined, on the grounds that “she was already doing the work of two people and that the economies already realized were largely due to her unfailing interest and diligence in these matters.”

 By the mid-1930s she was President of the Headmistresses’ Association of Canada.

 Between 1937 and 1952 she was Principal of Havergal Ladies’ College in Lawrence Park, Toronto.

 In her latter years at Havergal she suffered from ill health and used a wheelchair.